OpenViva/OpenViva_Official/README.md

 We want to get the ball rolling again.
 In order to do so, we made this new repositary to get ourselves organized and increase productivity.
 This should also help us avoid confusion.
 This repositary was made after the V0.3.0 update.

-All the work prior to the creation of this repo was courtesy of SolidStonee (main dev), Fun Maker, Foxify52, Trylk2481, moon2324 and other contributers.
+All the work up until v0.3.0 was courtesy of SolidStonee (main dev), Fun Maker, Foxify52, Trylk2481, moon2324 and other contributers.
 If you see a commit titled "Initialization", it was originally authored by SolidStonee.
 Otherwise, the original author of every commit can be found in it's description.

 For the time being, all work on the Unreal Engine 5 port has been halted due to various reasons.
 We are continuing all work on the Unity version of the game.